Vision 3.0 final report

 Vision 3.0 and St. Louis Park 2040 Comprehensive Plan

-As we move forward with the St. Louis Park 2040 Comprehensive Plan update in 2017/2018, the identified values, trends and recommendations of Vision 3.0 will be actualized in the plan through land use and development planning, housing goals and strategies, environmental stewardship, transportation and mobility planning, parks and trail planning, public facilities, equity, economic development and resilience.
+The St. Louis Park 2040 Comprehensive Plan, finalized in August 2019, used the identified values, trends and recommendations of Vision 3.0 to inform its land use and development planning, housing goals and strategies, environmental stewardship, transportation and mobility planning, parks and trail planning, public facilities, equity, economic development and resilience.

 Public engagement process